JAlcocerT/JAlcocerT/content/blog/tinker-racing.md

 ```

+> Do this before joining the MP4's with ffmpeg or you will loose the acelerations and gps info!

 3. Use Python to extract GPS info from the txt:

 Ive created a new ipynb with addititional *matplotlib based this time* graphs